docker/compose/README.md

 * OCI Runtime Spec support
 * Image push and pull support
 * Container runtime and lifecycle support
-* Network primitives for creation, modification, and deletion of interfaces
 * Management of network namespaces containers to join existing namespaces
 * Multi-tenant supported with CAS storage for global images